Stability theory of game-theoretic group feature explanations for machine learning models: Numerical examples

-In this section, we investigate the Default of Credit Card Clients dataset from the UCI Machine Learning Repository \citep{Yeh2009}.
-This dataset contains twenty-three predictors and a dependent binary variable $Y$ that indicates if an individual defaulted on a payment, where the default is denoted by $Y=1$.
-After investigating the predictors, we removed the protected attributes `sex', `marriage', and `age'.
-The remaining twenty predictors were used for model training, where we use the training dataset $D_{train}$ with $27000$ samples to build a classification score $\fhat_1(x)=\widehat{\PP}(Y=1|X=x)$, using Catboost.
-For training we use the following parameters: \texttt{iterations}=$100$, \texttt{min\_data\_in\_leaf}=$5$, \texttt{depth}=$5$, \texttt{subsample}=$0.8$, and \texttt{learning\_rate}=$0.1$.
+In this section, we apply the group explanation techniques to public datasets.
+We start our investigation with the Default of Credit Card Clients dataset \cite{default_credit_dataset} from the UCI Machine Learning Repository.
+This dataset contains $30000$ instances, 23 features and a dependent binary variable $Y$ that indicates if an individual defaulted on a payment, where the default is denoted by $Y=1$.
+The protected attributes `sex', `marriage', and `age' were removed in order to be consistent with regulatory practices.
+The remaining twenty predictors were used for model training, where we use the training dataset $D_{train}$ with $27000$ samples to build a classification score $p_*(x):=\widehat{\PP}(Y=1|X=x)$ using the CatBoost algorithm, whose corresponding population minimizer is defined by $f_*(x)=\logit(p_*(x))$.
+For training we use the following parameters: iterations=$200$, min\_data\_in\_leaf=$5$, depth=$5$, subsample=$0.8$, and learning\_rate=$0.1$.

 Performance metrics for the model on the trained dataset, and test dataset with $3000$ samples, were evaluated.
-Specifically, the mean logloss on the train and test set is approximately $0.417$ and $0.410$ respectively, and the AUC is $0.798$ and $0.801$ respectively.
+Specifically, the mean logloss on the train and test set is approximately $0.40$ and $0.41$ respectively, and the AUC is $0.82$ and $0.80$ respectively.

-To understand the dependencies here, we build a dendrogram based on MIC and investigate the level of dependence that exists among the twenty predictors.
-As seen in Figure \ref{fig::MIC_tree_credit}, the dependencies are not as extreme as the one designed in the synthetic dataset of \S\ref{sec::pedag_example}.
-There we were able to showcase drastic Rashomon effect because the models we designed (intentionally) address (extreme) dependencies in predictors differently.
-In particular, Figures \ref{fig::ex1_norm_expl} and \ref{fig::ex1_norm_expl_mix} in \S\ref{sec::pedag_example} depicting the norms of marginal explanations for each predictor illustrate the ``importance'' of these predictors for each models.
-Some models view the first two predictors as being similar, while some others put more emphasis on one of them.
-As we will see, in the real dataset example, the Rashomon effect is still present, but not as drastically in light of the lack of strong dependencies as well as better stability of individual coalitional values.
+To assess the dependencies, we build a dendrogram based on the MIC-metric and investigate the level of dependence that exists among the twenty predictors.
+As seen in Figure \ref{fig::MIC_tree_credit_}, the dependencies are not as extreme as the ones designed in the synthetic dataset of \S\ref{sec::pedag_example}.
+There we were able to showcase the drastic Rashomon effect because the models we designed exhibit stronger dependencies between predictors.
+In particular, Figures \ref{fig::ex1_norm_expl} and \ref{fig::ex1b_norm_expl_mix} in \S\ref{sec::pedag_example} depicting the norms of marginal explanations for each predictor illustrate the ``importance'' of these predictors for each model.
+Some models viewed the first two predictors as being similar, while others put more emphasis on one of them.
+As we will see, the Rashomon effect is still present in the models trained on the Default of Credit Clients dataset and grouping leads to improved stability, but not as drastically in light of the lack of strong dependencies.